-Dr. Paul Babyn is the Department Head of Medical Imaging for the Saskatoon Health Region and the University of Saskatchewan.
+Dr. Paul Babyn is the Department Head of Medical Imaging for the Saskatchewan Health Authority and the University of Saskatchewan.
 He spoke with the Royal University Hospital Foundation about the Picture This!
 Campaign, which raised funds for a PET-CT (Positron Emission Tomography-Computer Tomography) in Royal University Hospital.

 Why is a PET-CT so important to patients and their families at Royal University Hospital, as well as to the Saskatoon Health Region and the province?